migenius/node-style-guide/Readme.md

 then Builds to run ESLint on the file and output any errors for jumping to within the file.
 You could alternatively set the Build System to Automatic and <kbd>Ctrl</kbd> + <kbd>b</kbd> (<kbd>Cmd</kbd> + <kbd>b</kbd> on OSX) or <kbd>F7</kbd>,
 but only on files that end with `.js`.

+### Atom Setup

+Atom has a package called `linter-eslint` that can be installed via the pacakge manager.

+#### Install plugin

+Install using the Atom package manager

+1. Open **"File/Settings/Install"**.
+2. Search for `linter-eslint` and install the package.

+#### Configure plugin
+After install the settings page for the package will be displayed.

+1. Under `.eslintrc Path` enter the path to your `.eslintrc` file.
+2. Restart Atom just to be safe.

+Atom should then automatically show eslint errors and warnings as you edit.